kcakmak/kcakmak.github.io/_pages/about.md

 I am a Ph.D. researcher at the Department of Econometrics and OR, Tilburg University.

-My research interests include empirical industrial organization, quantitative marketing, and consumer search.
+My research interests include empirical industrial organization, quantitative marketing, pricing, and consumer search.

 **Contact**: k.cakmak[at]tilburguniversity.edu    (Please replace [at] with @.)